 Chronic stress occurs when someone feels trapped in a bad situation.
 Whether it be an over-demanding job, an unhappy marriage, or a desperate financial situation, this is the kind of stress that starts to significantly wear down a person’s physical and mental health.

 The exposure to stress hormones over a long period of time is what’s thought to be the culprit for the health issues linked to chronic stress.

 Symptoms of chronic stress may include:

 - Memory and concentration issues

 Tips for Managing Chronic Stress

 It’s not uncommon that people with chronic stress feel as if there’s no way to change their situation, and they frequently lose hope.
 But there are steps that can be taken to help manage and cope with all kinds of stress.

 Start by identifying if the stress is coming from an internal or external source.
-An internal source would be something like a fear – worrying about the results of a test or having to give a big presentation.
-External stress comes from major life changes, like divorce or a death of a loved one.
+An internal source would be something like fear – worrying about the results of a test or having to give a big presentation.
+External stress comes from major life changes, like divorce or the death of a loved one.